Eating Deli Meats During Your Pregnancy: Is it Safe?

 - Processed – similar to sectioned, but may include meat by-products

 Deli meats are one of the most common food items across the country.
-Deli meats are found in food chains, grocery stores, and local delis.
-Because deli meats are so common, many people are surprised to discover that there is a negative relationship with pregnancy.
+They are found in food chains, grocery stores, and local delis.
+Because they are so common, many people are surprised to discover there is a negative relationship with pregnancy.
 Deli meats and pregnancy concerns often have people asking what is wrong with lunch meat during pregnancy?

 More than likely you have heard someone share their advice about not eating deli meats while pregnant.
 You have probably heard others share personal stories about eating deli meats and everything turning out fine.

-The good news is that the probability of experiencing a problem from deli meats is doubtful.
+The good news is that the probability of experiencing a problem from deli meats is very unlikely.
 Approximately 2,500 individuals will become infected with Listeria annually.
 This means it is extremely rare.
-However the problem for pregnant women is that they are more susceptible to get it and their developing babies are more vulnerable to serious complications and even death.
+However, the problem for pregnant women is they are more susceptible to get it and their developing babies are more vulnerable to serious complications and even death.

-You don’t need to panic if you are pregnant, have been eating deli meats and discovered that you shouldn’t have.
+You don’t need to panic if you are pregnant and have been eating deli meats.
 The probabilities are in your favor that nothing has happened.
-When it comes to deli meats it is important that you know that the likelihood of being exposed to Listeria is low.
-On the flip side, you need to know that if your developing baby is exposed to Listeria it is devastating.
+When it comes to deli meats it is important you know that the likelihood of being exposed to Listeria is low.
+On the flip side, you need to know that if your developing baby is exposed to Listeria it can be devastating.

 Wait Until After Your Pregnancy or Take Precautions

 Some people love their lunch meat sandwiches.
 Others opt for them because of ease or for the low cost, while some want something more nutritional than a fast food burger.
 The safest course of action to protect your baby is to avoid deli meats until after pregnancy.